Contents

 More details

-Which is the most unique way I can see the Northern Lights in Rovaniemi?
+When is the Northern Lights season in Rovaniemi?

 Apart from self-driving, are there other ways to see the Northern Lights in Rovaniemi?